pit-ray/win-vind/README.md

 **win-vind** provides a lightweight hybrid UI system of CUI and GUI for Windows.
 And everything is inspired by Vim and its plugins.
 Simply put, it is a Vim-oriented toy box consisting of various useful features.

 ### Features
+#### System design
 - Fast binding system
 - Vim-like mode management
-- GUI operation without mouse
-- Vim emulation everywhere
-- Process control like `:!vim ~/.vimrc` on resident command line
 - .vimrc style configuration
 - Low-level key mapping (e.g. Capslock -> Ctrl)
+- Keystroke macros
 - Running in user permission
 - Oneshot use for Vim or AHK (e.g. `$ win-vind -f easy_click_left`)

+#### Callable Top Features
+- GUI operation without mouse
+- Vim emulation everywhere
+- Process launcher like `:!vim ~/.vimrc` on resident command line
 - Tiling window manager
 - Hinting feature like Vimium or EasyMotion for GUI.

 #### Demo